What are the Effects of CBD?

-Scientific research on the effects of CBD on the endocannabinoid system, suggest that cannabinoid receptors line the outer layer of cells that are distributed throughout your body.
+Scientific research on the effects of CBD on the endocannabinoid system suggests that cannabinoid receptors line the outer layer of cells that are distributed throughout your body.
 CBD is thought to react with the CB2 receptors that are found outside of the CNS, in your immune system.

 Even though there is still much more to be discovered about the endocannabinoid system, a PubMed search reveals more than 1500 studies and reviews that have been published in this area of science.

 One of the best qualities of CBD is its, personalized effect.
 It’s fair to wonder ‘what are the CBD effects?’ or ‘how will CBD make you feel?` It's a common misconception that CBD will make you feel ‘high’, like THC.
 However, CBD is non-psychoactive, which means it won’t give you that euphoric feeling associated with other strains of cannabis.
 When CBD is derived from hemp, it has less than 0.3% THC.

 The reasons why people sought to use CBD may vary depending on factors such as health, lifestyle, and circumstances.
 Therefore its effects may differ from person to person.